 Directions from the resort | 19 minutes

-Lone Buck: Located in the Hot Sulphur Springs State Wildlife Area, the gold-medal waters of the Colorado River in the Lone Buck area make for the perfect day of catch and release fishing.
+Lone Buck: Located in the Hot Sulphur Springs State Wildlife Area, the gold-medal waters of the Colorado River in the Lone Buck area make for the perfect day of catch-and-release fishing.

 Directions from the resort | 41 minutes